Aadv1k/AdventOfCpp2025/README.md

 I took a short break from AoC, slept on Day 2 and got it working eventually.
 Honestly, Day 2 was def easier than Day 1, the main lesson learnt here was using the appropriate type conversion functions, given the input.

 So I was reading the input into a string buffer, and then casting it to a `size_t` through `atoi(buffer)`, this worked for the sample, but undershot for the actual input.
 I then tried using `strtoul` and that OVERSHOT when I cast it to a `size_t`.
 Finally what worked was `std::stoul()`.
 It is truly a mystery where these functions are named so cryptically.
 Onto day 3!

+### Day 6

+It's the second time in AoC where I spent HOURS debugging an issue, only to realize it was fixed by just changing the numeric declarations from `auto` (which defaults to int) to `size_t` to fix the big ass numbers found in the AoC inputs

 ###